Sushma2506/assignment2-Yallasiri/README.md

 | UAE | Largest mall Burj Kalifa | 5 |
 | Landon | Clear beach and london eye | 7 |
 | Paris | Eiffel tower | 7 |

+Funny quotes
+---
+> One day.... i'm gonna make onions cry!!!

+> Friends are God's way of apologizing to us for our families.